lab1092/blender-manual_ja/manual/modeling/meshes/primitives.rst

 =========

 A standard UV sphere is made out of *n* segments and *m* rings.
-The level of detail and radius can be specified in the context panel in the :guilabel:`Tool Shelf` which appears when the UV sphere is created.
+The level of detail and radius can be specified in the context panel in the *Tool Shelf* which appears when the UV sphere is created.
 Increasing the number of segments and rings makes the surface of the UV sphere smoother.